-This unique practice originated in Ballarat, Victoria when in 1917 Mrs. Tilly Thompson proposed to raise funds to plant an 'avenue of trees' to honour the local men who had been killed in World War I. By 1919, there were 3,912 trees planted along 22.4 kms of the Western Highway.
-In all at least 128 avenues were planted in Victoria between 1917 and 1921, virtually every one a community effort.
+This unique practice originated in 1917 in Ballarat, Victoria.
+Mrs Tilly Thompson proposed to raise funds to plant an 'avenue of trees' to honour the local men who had been killed in World War I. By 1919, there were 3,912 trees planted along 22.4 kms of the Western Highway.
+In all, at least 128 avenues were planted in Victoria between 1917 and 1921 - virtually every one a community effort.

-"May these fine oaks grow and flourish for many years, and stand as a reminder to generations to come of the devotion and loyalty of those brave sons of the Empire who gave their lives in the cause of justice and freedom" (Queen Mary, 1919)
+'May these oak trees grow and flourish for many years, and stand as a reminder to generations to come of the devotion and loyalty of those brave sons of the Empire who gave their lives in the cause of justice, freedom and right' (Queen Mary, 1919).

 When the trees failed to prosper, they were replanted with Bangalay (Eucalyptus botryoides) in the 1940s.
 Today, there is one oak left standing - at the corner of May and Lovekin Drives, adjacent to the Forrest statue.